Attention Deficit Hyperactivity Disorder

 Counselling is not one-size-fits-all.
 Depending on your needs, sessions might include:

-Some adults also choose to combine counselling with medication prescribed by a GP or psychiatrist, creating a holistic treatment plan.
+Some people may also choose to combine counselling with medication prescribed by a GP or psychiatrist, creating a holistic treatment plan.

 With the right support, adults with ADHD can move beyond just coping and start thriving.
 Counselling helps clients build structure, self-compassion, and confidence.
 Over time, small changes add up to big improvements in wellbeing, relationships, and daily life satisfaction.